zixialu/chatty-app/README.md

 1. Clone the repository to your computer.

-2. Run `npm install` to install all dependencies.
+2. Run `npm install` to install dependencies.

 3. Run `npm install` again inside the `/ws-server` directory to install dependencies for the WebSocket server.